-Home / Wedding Venues / Kamakura: 3 Popular Wedding Venues
+Home / Wedding Venues / 3 Hidden Gem Wedding Venues in Kamakura (2026 Guide)

 A green and yellow tram is stopped at a level crossing with a red signal light, near Kamakura coastal road with the ocean in the background.